What is an LPA?

 Cost

-We charge £225 per single LPA (an individual getting both types of LPA would pay a discounted £400).
-We may be able to offer an instalment plan with 0% interest over six months (subject to an administration fee and a minimum spend).
-No VAT is currently charged on our services.
+We charge £225 per single LPA.
+An individual getting both types of LPA would pay us legal fees of £400 (discounted for making multiple LPAs) plus £164 in registration fees to the OPG.
+We may be able to offer an instalment plan for our fees with 0% interest over six months (subject to an administration fee and a minimum spend).
+No VAT is currently charged on our fees.